GREENSBORO, N.C. — More college basketball teams are benched because of the COVID protocols impacting the rosters.

 “Back in August, when all the conferences put the forfeit clause into place, it was to get the student-athletes vaccinated,” Bostian said.
 “You didn’t want to have something like what happened at NC State baseball team when they went to the College World Series.
 They weren’t vaccinated and got kicked out after having a shot at winning a national championship.”

 Bostian was one of the 10 Southern Conference Athletic Directors that unanimously decided the COVID-19 forfeit clause was doing more harm than good.
-As cases continue to spike, the Spartans had to postpone their upcoming conference opener against Western Carolina due to positive cases in the Catamounts program a day after the conference votes to change the rule.
+As cases continue to spike, the Spartans had to postpone their upcoming conference opener against Western Carolina due to positive cases in the Catamounts program a day after the conference voted to change the rule.

 “You want to be competitive, and you want to follow health and safety protocols to protect the student-athletes, but you don’t want to have to forfeit just to forfeit,” Bostian said.
 “The kids want to play, and they’re not out here just getting sick on their own.”